June 28, 2023

 That’s why it might make sense for you to sell your life insurance policy to a qualified buyer to earn some real money upfront.
 It is certainly a preferable alternative to letting your policy lapse.
 It is also probably much more convenient than having to sell other types of assets such as real estate in order to generate cash.
 When you sell your insurance policy, you can use the cash payout in any way that meets your financial planning goals, whether that means buying an annuity or paying for long-term care costs.

-Whether you no longer have an insurable interest, are tired of paying the premiums, or just need cash now to pay for long-term care or other bills, the sale of a life insurance policy can net you, as the insured, a substantial sum of money in short order.
-You may just get enough to keep you from having to qualify for Medicaid.
+Whether you are tired of paying the premiums or just need cash now to cover expenses, pay for long-term care or other bills, the sale of a life insurance policy can net you, as the policy owner, a substantial sum of money in short order.
 Here we will discuss how life settlements work, the parties that are involved, their history, and even taxation.

 Does my life insurance policy qualify for a life settlement?

 If you own a term life insurance policy, then the specifics of your policy insurance contract are more important, in particular, whether your policy is a convertible term policy.
 This type of term policy can be converted into a permanent life insurance and then sold.
-Many life settlement companies also require you to have owned your policy for at least two years.
+Most life settlement companies also require your policy to have been issued at least two years before you can sell it.

 How a life settlement transaction works